brevzin/cpp_proposals/packs/generalized-packs.md

 }
 ```

+The above is not a typo: while we index into a _pack_ by way of `x...[I]`, we
+index into a specific type or object via `x.[I]`.
+A proper discussion of the
+motivation for the differing syntax will follow.

 This isn't quite right though, since we want to constrain `tuple_element` here.
-In the wild, this is fine, since `Tuple.[I]` will be SFINAE-friendly (simply
-discard the overload if the type either does not provide a pack template or
-the _constant-expression_ `I` is out of bounds for the size of the pack).

 We have the operator `sizeof...`, which takes a pack.
 We just need a way of
 passing the pack itself.
-To do that, this paper proposes the syntax `T.[:]`:
+To do that, this paper proposes the syntax `T.[:]`.
+You
+can think of this as the "add a layer of packness" operator:

 ```cpp
 namespace xstd {